Gas-powered scooters and mopeds, much like fine wines, thin cigarettes and fresh baguettes, are one of those quintessentially European sights.

 So no matter how you look at it, the electric car saves nothing but creates HUGE new challenges to infrastructure, power supply and power availability.
 Electric cars simply have the same inherent problems like gas powered cars: They need huge amounts of energy in comparison to their useful load, they take away urgently needed space and they need extremely costly infrastructure.
 Just to end up in the same traffic jams like today...

-2-Wheeled powered vehicles on the other side surpass cars by far with their almost optimum in system weight-cargo ratio (50 kg of vehicle transport up to 200 kg of load), making them the perfect vehicles for crowded areas and congested urban areas.
+2-Wheeled powered vehicles like electric scooters and e-bikes on the other side surpass cars by far with their almost optimum in system weight-cargo ratio (50 kg of vehicle transport up to 200 kg of load), making them the perfect vehicles for crowded areas and congested urban areas.

 Europe and Asia, with their huge amount of old style, loud and inefficient gas powered 2-wheel scooters and mopeds could easily and without any invest in additional infrastructure change the whole landscape of how we ride in cities by simply banning gasoline powered version of these otherwise perfect urban vehicles!

 Already today, quoting an article by Electrec.co, gas powered scooter and moped sales below 50 cc are dropping at an dramatic rate.

 So a scooter ban like in Amsterdamthis year would dramatically speed up the process and get electric mobility going in our EU cities.